slevomat/coding-standard/README.md

 Reports invalid format of inline phpDocs with `@var`.

+#### SlevomatCodingStandard.Commenting.RequireOneLinePropertyDocComment 🔧

+Require comments with single-line content to be written as one-liners.

 ## Installation

 The recommended way to install Slevomat Coding Standard is [through Composer](http://getcomposer.org).